Last Updated on August 26, 2021 by Oddmund Groette

 Similarly, by looking at failed traders, you can find out what not to do.
-This article lists eleven reasons why sloppy traders don’t make it.
-By making sure you don’t follow what they do, you might stand a better chance.
+This article lists eleven reasons how to fail as a trader.
+By making sure you don’t follow what sloppy traders do, you might stand a better chance.

 What is inverse thinking?